-- Academic, attendance, or behavioral probation - A grade of two "D's" or an "F" on any report card or deficiency notice - Failure to serve assigned Saturday school (school first!)
+- Academic (below 2.0 gpa), attendance (below 97%), or behavioral probation - A grade of two "D's" or an "F" on any report card or deficiency notice - Failure to serve assigned Saturday school (school first!)

 SKATEBOARDS/ROLLERBLADES/BICYCLES

 Skateboards, rollerblades, and bikes may not be ridden on the campus at any time.
 Students using these items for transportation to school must secure them in the front office, hall locker, or bike rack.